caporaso-lab-graveyard/built-iab/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/gregcaporaso/built-iab)

-The latest Jupyter notebooks for [An Introduction to Applied Bioinformatics (IAB)](http://www.readIAB.org).
+# built-iab

-For now, this is a test repository to experiment with using [mybinder](http://mybinder.org/) for running the IAB notebooks.
+This repository stores the Jupyter notebooks used in the latest [Binder](http://mybinder.org/) instance of [An Introduction to Applied Bioinformatics (IAB)](http://www.readIAB.org).
+This is a support repository - there is are data, code, or notebooks intended for readers of IAB.
+Readers of IAB should start at [readIAB.org](http://readIAB.org).